alexthomas93/dqn/README.md

 # Deep Q-Network
-Keras implementation of the DeepMind deep Q-learning nature paper (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+Keras implementation of the algorithm from the DeepMind deep Q-learning nature paper (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 Pre-trained models for the OpenAI Gym CartPole-v1 and MountainCar-v0 environments included.
 Includes a command line interface to train, run, and generate GIFs of an agent.